BIOMG 4000

 Course information provided by the 2025-2026 Catalog.

 Introduction to principles underlying the organization of genomes and the methods of studying them, emphasizing genome-wide approaches to research.
-Covers the application of genomics methodologies for addressing issues including gene regulation, evolution, complex systems, genetics, and gene: phenotype relationships.
+Covers the application of genomics technologies and methodologies for addressing issues including gene regulation, evolution, complex systems, genetics, and gene: phenotype relationships.
 Landmark and timely genomics papers and other research developments will be discussed.
 Basic bioinformatics tools will be incorporated.

 Distribution Requirements (OPHLS-AG), (BIO-AS)

-Last 4 terms offered (None)
+Last 3 terms offered 2024FA, 2023FA, 2022FA

-Outcomes REF-FA25
+Learning Outcomes REF-FA25

 Regular Academic Session.
 Combined with: BIOMG 6000